tshepang/blog-movies/content/movies/Zatoichi.rst

 good:

-- The concept of a supreme fighter who also happens to be bling was a big draw for me.
+- The concept of a supreme fighter who also happens to be blind was a big draw for me.
   That, and the quality direction, makes for compelling viewing.
 - The lead performance is good,